Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 Another upside that builds on the previous point is that iGPUs generate far less heat.
 Dedicated graphics cards will come with their own fan (or fans), but in order to see the most beautiful visuals possible, that might not be enough.

-These heat-generating dedicated GPUs will need to have proper air circulation taken into consideration when building the PC and may need an additional fan on the case.
+These heat-generating dedicated GPUs will need to have sufficient air circulation taken into consideration when building the PC and may need an extra fan on the case.

 If you aren’t looking to play games and simply plan on using your computer for work-related tasks (provided this doesn’t include GPU-intensive things like 3D modeling) or to browse the web, watch Netflix, etc., an integrated graphics card is probably the right choice for you.